$J/\psi$ production in proton-proton collisions at Spin Physics Detector energies of the JINR Nuclotron-based Ion Collider fAcility

 Monte Carlo event generation and phase-space integration are performed using \textsc{PEGASUS}, which provides \texttt{.lhe} samples containing weighted events according to the $k_T$-factorization formalism \cite{Lipatov:2019oxs, Alwall:2006yp}.
 Twelve statistically independent runs, each with $4\times10^5$ events, are produced to ensure stable predictions of differential distributions in $p_T$, $y$, and $\sqrt{s}$.
 For consistent comparison across different TMD gluon sets, the results are normalized to the total hadronic cross section where needed.

 This framework provides a unified and quantitative basis to explore the sensitivity of inclusive $J/\psi$ production to the underlying gluon dynamics in the SPD/NICA energy range.

-\\ {\it\textbf{3.
+{\it\textbf{3.
 Results and Discussion}}--- Figure~\ref{fig:dsigmadY} shows the rapidity distributions $d\sigma/dy$ for inclusive $J/\psi$ production at $\sqrt{s}=9$, $18$, and $27~\mathrm{GeV}$.
 The spectra exhibit a symmetric and centrally peaked structure across all studied energies, with the peak position remaining close to mid-rapidity ($|y_{\text{peak}}|<0.07$), consistent with the expected symmetry of proton--proton collisions in this regime.

 A systematic broadening of the rapidity distribution with increasing energy is observed for both KL$'2025$ and LLM$'2024$ sets, as reflected by the rising RMS and FWHM values.
 The width roughly doubles from $\sqrt{s}=9$ to $27~\text{GeV}$, indicating the progressive opening of the rapidity phase space and the expanding kinematic reach in gluon momentum fractions.
 Concurrently, the overall magnitude of the distribution increases, reflecting the enhanced gluon–gluon luminosity that drives quarkonium production from the near-threshold to the intermediate-energy regime accessible at SPD.
+From the underlying event kinematics, we find that at $\sqrt{s}=27$ GeV the dominant contribution arises from a moderate-$x$ region, with median values $x\approx0.13$–0.16 and more than $90\%$ of events satisfying $x\leq0.3$, while only a small fraction probes the very low-$x$ domain.

 The comparison between the two gluon density parameterizations reveals that LLM$'2024$ systematically gives higher cross sections at all rapidity values, while maintaining a slightly broader shape than KL$'2025$.
 This difference originates from the broader intrinsic transverse-momentum width and the softer small-$x$ gluon behavior encoded in the LLM$'2024$ evolution, which enhance central production rates.
-At the lowest energy, $\sqrt{s}=9~\mathrm{GeV}$, both models show a mild suppression around $y\simeq0$, indicative of near-threshold kinematic constraints on the accessible gluon flux.
+At the lowest energy, $\sqrt{s}=9~\mathrm{GeV}$, both models show a mild suppression around $y\approx0$, indicative of near-threshold kinematic constraints on the accessible gluon flux.